 What do the statistics above have in common?
 Water.

-Millions of tourists visit islands a year, a massive financial boon for local economies.
+Millions of tourists visit islands a year, a massive financial boon for local economies––they depart from maritime ports, which also ship the goods they enjoy to their final destinations.
 Those same islands, and millions of residents who live in other coastal areas, face the ever-present threat of rising sea levels.
 The global seafood market and fisheries provide vital food sources to communities around the world and offer significant global and domestic economic value.
 Those same markets feel the burden of a demand that challenges supply, and without innovation, they risk falling behind.
 Sea-based transportation is booming and will continue to boom.
 Those same transports must consider their environmental impact, which affects all of the interconnected examples mentioned above.

 These few examples are all connected to the economy of water.
 The World Bank defines the Blue Economy as “the sustainable use of ocean resources for economic growth, improved livelihoods, and jobs while preserving the health of ocean ecosystems.”
 Breaking it down, we can extract some of the key points we’ll talk about in this article: